MicrosoftDocs/learn/learn-pr/azure-devops/provision-database-azure-pipelines/includes/5-deploy-azure-resources-in-azure-pipelines.md

       --value "$SQL_PASSWORD"
     ```

-1. To make sure our template is idempotent, you add a variable to Key Vault to specify if this run of the pipeline is a first run.
+1. To make sure our template is idempotent, you add a variable to Key Vault to specify if this run of the pipeline is the first run.
 You set it to `true` here and the template will set it to `false` after the first run.
-You check this variable when provisioning the database using a .bacpac file.
-You don't want to run that .bacpac more than once.
+You check this variable when provisioning the database by using a *.bacpac* file.
+You don't want to run that *.bacpac* file more than one time.

     ```azurecli
     az keyvault secret set \